prioritizr/prioritizrdata/cran-comments.md

 * Windows Server 2008 (x64), R 3.4.0 (win-builder)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs.

+1 NOTE
+  checking CRAN incoming feasibility ...
+NOTE
+  New submission.

 ## Downstream dependencies
 This package is not present on CRAN and therefore has no packages depending on it.